If you’ve been playing along at home and you’ve got your blog all set up, you’ve made a couple of posts and then…life happens.

 The more content you produce, the more feedback you’ll get from your audience.
 This will then give you the direction you need to take to keep them satisfied and, ultimately, keep coming back.

 Suppose you tell your loyal readers out there that you’ve got a brand new e-book or webinar coming up on a particular date.
 But then, for whatever reason, you don’t publish that webinar when you said you would.

 I bet that you would lose a lot more than just sales, and that is credibility.
 One of the hardest things to gain and the easiest thing to lose.

 It’s definitely more important to be consistent in your posting schedule than it is to be posting at random times every week.

 If your blog is still new and you are asking yourself how often should I blog, that’s ok.
 Consider getting data back from your Google Analytics about when you are getting most of your readers and then adjust the schedule accordingly.

 I’m currently aiming for a one-post-per-week schedule, apart from the ultimate guides I intend to roll out (stay tuned and be sure to subscribe to get notified when they come out).

 Just because you might be able to post daily doesn’t necessarily mean you should.
 Instead, if you happen to find time available, then I suggest you try to ‘get ahead’ of your schedule.

-Or better yet, you go on holiday and you don’t feel like taking up time sitting on the beach buried on WordPress instead of actually having fun.
+Or better yet, you go on holiday, and you don’t feel like taking up time sitting on the beach buried in WordPress instead of actually having fun.